gloveboxes/Ignite-Zava-MCP-Server-and-PostgreSQL-Sample/data/database/README.md

 # GitHub Popup Stores PostgreSQL Database Generator

-This directory contains the PostgreSQL database generator for **GitHub Popup Stores**, a fictional home improvement retail company.
+This directory contains the PostgreSQL database generator for **GitHub Popup Stores**, a fictional retail company with popup locations across the US.
 The generator creates a comprehensive sales database with realistic retail data patterns, seasonal variations, and advanced features for data analysis and agentic applications.

 ## Quick Start